 One of the most important things you will do as a parent is provide healthy meals for your toddler.
 But food parenting doesn’t stop with knowing what to feed toddlers.
 Establishing a mealtime schedule is just as important in helping your toddler develop healthy eating habits, like knowing when her tummy is full and how to enjoy family meals.
 We know it can be hard, but it can pay off in helping avoid tantrums.
 Plus, scheduling meals and snacks gives her a sense of security because she knows she’ll have another chance to eat soon.

 Your toddler’s eating schedule will depend on what time she usually wakes up in the morning, when she takes her nap and your family’s daily routine.
-The exact time isn’t as important as making sure she eats at the same time each day.
+The goal is to try to keep meals and snacks scheduled around the same time each day, but don’t stress if it’s not exact.
+For example, she might eat lunch at noon one day and 12:30 p.m. the next, and that’s OK.
 This helps your child listen to her body’s cues that her tummy is full, lets her know another snack or meal is coming and makes sure she’s hungry enough (but not too hungry) at the next mealtime.
 Most toddlers need three meals a day, with healthy snacks in between.
 Scheduling snacks so she eats every two to three hours is ideal.